richardhendricksen/protractor-jasmine-ng-apimock-typescript-framework/README.md

-# Frontend integration tests
+# Protractor-Jasmine-ng-apimock-typescript-framework
+A frontend integration testframework consisting of Protractor, Jasmine, ng-apimock.
+Written in Typescript.

+This framework uses Protractor for automating browser tests.
+The tests are written in Jasmine and use a Page Object model.
-The frontend integration tests use ng-apimock to mock the backend.
+Ng-apimock is used to mock the backend.
-The test script will start the frontend, the mocking server, run the tests and close everything after.
+When running the tests it will serve the frontend, start the mocking server, run the tests and close everything after.
 The frontend will run on port 4200.
 The mocking server is hosted on port 3000.

 ### Run tests
 `yarn it:ci`